petercripps/learning-python/README.md

 # Learning Python Resources
-This is a list of resources I am using (starting November 2019, so current) to learn [Python](https://www.python.org).
+This is a list of resources I am using to learn [Python](https://www.python.org).
 Note that I am not a complete programming rookie but am somewhat rusty having not programmed professionaly for several years.
 These resources are generally aimed at someone who has some programming experience therefore.

 I will be adding to this list as I learn more and putting in review comments and code samples as I go.

 I've also added links to a few other resources which, whilst not directly Python related, will be useful whilst putting together a Python program using a web frontend and for managing code etc.

 You can find some Python code examples built during my learning [here](code).

+You can find projects I am working on [here](projects).

 Scroll to the end to get the curriculum I've put together to use these resources.